Synnotech-AG/Synnotech.Linq2Db.MsSqlServer/readme.md

 The method will do the following:

 1. Load the `Linq2DbSettings` from the `IConfiguration` instance that is already present in the DI container and register it as a singleton.
-1. Create a Linq2Db `IDataProvider` for MS SQL Server and register it as a singleton
+1. Create a Linq2Db `IDataProvider` for MS SQL Server and register it as a singleton.
 1. Create an instance of `LinqToDbConnectionOptions` which configures the data provider, connection string, and trace level, and register it as a singleton.
 1. Register the `DataConnection` with a transient lifetime (by default).
 The `LinqToDbConnectionOptions` singleton will be passed into the data connection.
-1. Register a `Func<DataConnection>` as a singleton, which allows to resolve a data connection dynamically in code.
+1. Register a `Func<DataConnection>` as a singleton, which allows to resolve a data connection dynamically in code (this is also a required dependency for the `ISessionFactory<T>` implementation).

-You can configure LinqToDb via the your appsettings.json file
+You can configure LinqToDb via your appsettings.json file

 ```jsonc
 {